-We expect our expenses to fluctuate as we advance the preclinical activities and clinical trials of our product candidates.
-Based on our cash and cash equivalents position as of September 30, 2022 and our planned operating expenses and capital expenditure requirements there is substantial doubt regarding our ability to continue as a going concern for a period of one year after the date of this Quarterly Report on Form 10-Q. We will need to raise additional capital in upcoming periods, which may not be available on acceptable terms, or at all.
+We expect our expenses to fluctuate as we engage in preclinical activities and clinical trials of our product candidates, continue to maintain outlicense opportunities and seek to broaden our portfolio through in-licensing of complementary CNS assets.
+Based on our cash and cash equivalents position as of March 31, 2023 and our planned operating expenses and capital expenditure requirements there is substantial doubt regarding our ability to continue as a going concern for a period of one year after the date of this Quarterly Report on Form 10-Q. We will need to raise additional capital in upcoming periods which may not be available on acceptable terms, if at all.
 Failure to obtain necessary capital when needed may delay current development of our product candidates, halt new development phases, or other operations.

 Because of the many risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to estimate the exact amount of our working capital requirements.
-Our expenses will fluctuate, and our future funding requirements will depend on, and could increase or decrease significantly as a result of many factors, including the:
+Our expenses will fluctuate, and our future funding requirements will depend on, and could increase or decrease significantly as a result of many factors including the:

-- scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical studies and clinical trials; - costs, timing and outcome of regulatory review of our product candidates; - costs of future activities, including medical affairs, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - cost and timing of necessary actions to support our strategic objectives;

-- costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - timing, receipt and amount of sales of, or milestone payments related to or royalties on, our current or future product candidates, if any.
+- scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical studies and clinical trials; - costs, timing and outcome of regulatory review of our product candidates; - costs of future activities, including medical affairs, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - cost and timing of necessary actions to support our strategic objectives; - costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - timing, receipt and amount of sales of, or milestone payments related to or royalties on, our current or future product candidates, if any.